-A crossover that involves characters from more than two works of ficton.
+A crossover that involves characters from more than two works of fiction.
 More often than not, this is a mash up of series which do not have a strict sense of continuity or a clear Universe Bible.
 To lessen canon-faulting, especially with series that do have strict continuity, a new 'neutral' setting is made that offers equal footing for all the characters.
+Sometimes characters are anthropomorphise in various ways so that they can interact better.
 It also becomes more viable the farther you get from canon, such as one-time TV specials and especially video games.
 As Story Arcs have become more prevalent, this practice has somewhat lessened, with shifts to strict Verse building and explicit references.

-This rarely occurs in live action shows, unless a production company can be formed that holds copyrights to everything.
+This rarely occurs in live action shows, unless a production company can be formed that holds copyrights to everything, or where Public Domain Characters and/or Product Placement from different companies are involved.
 Thus, this is much more common in animated works — although you can generally expect The BBC to pull one out of somewhere when Children in Need or Comic Relief rolls around.